System object: phased.UCA

 pair arguments in any order as

 Create a 6-element UCA of short-dipole antenna elements.
 Design the array to have a radius of 0.5 meters.
-Plot an azimuth cut of directivity at 0 and 10 degrees elevation.
+Plot an elevation cut of directivity at 0 and 90 degrees azimuth.
 Assume the operating frequency is 500 MHz.

 Directivity describes the directionality of the radiation pattern of a sensor element or array of sensor elements.